-Photon BPM Functionalities Libera Photon Short pulse detection Used for pulsed currents with signal dynamics within the measurement bandwidth (< 80 kHz).
+Photon BPM Functionalities O THE COURT OF THE Libera Photon Short pulse detection Used for pulsed currents with signal dynamics within the measurement bandwidth (< 80 kHz).
 Pulse repetition up to 10 Hz is supported.
-DC signal monitoring Typically used for monitoring the currents from blade detectors or other current-type detectors in the beamlines.
+DC signal monitoring Typically used for monitoring the currents from blade detectors or other current-type detec-tors in the beamlines.
 Configurable processing bandwidth Parallel processing provides data buffers at configurable data rates and bandwidths.
 Users can change filtering blocks' coefficients to adjust filters' response.
-Current measurement Amplitude in each channel can be transformed into current with a simple calculation equation.
+Current measurement Amplitude in each channel can be transformed into current with a simple calculation equa-tion.
 Current value requires manual calibration and has limited accuracy.
 Postmortem data storage Dedicated memory buffer is intended for storing the data just before a Postmortem trigger event.
-Complete functionality provides configurable buffer size, write offset and reports important information about the absolute time of the Postmortem trigger event.
-External BIAS support External BIAS source can be connected directly to the instrument to apply a BIAS to all 4 channels.
-Analog and digital outputs Analog and/or digital outputs can be used to control auxiliary components or convert current values to analog voltage.
+Complete functionality provides configurable buffer size, write offset and reports im-portant information about the absolute time of the Postmortem trigger event.
+External BIAS support External BIAS source can be connected directly to the instrument to apply a BIAS to all 4 chan-nels.
+Additional Digital I/O channels and analog output Analog and/or digital outputs can be used to control auxiliary components or convert current values to analog voltage.
 DAI extension module is required.